pawelgrzybek/pawelgrzybek.com/content/posts/2016-03-29-manipulate-javascript-arrays-like-a-boss.md

 ## Chain it together

 The beautiful thing about `map()` and `filter()` is the fact that an array goes in and an array comes out as a result of the method.
-This behaviour means we can chain these methods together with ease.
+This behavior means we can chain these methods together with ease.

 ```js
 var numbers = [2, 5, 8];